Tara Wolf first contacted me after having a bad experience at a gym in Phuket.

 Going up against a male opponent wasn’t the only issue that Tara faced as a trans fighter, and hormones produced an unexpected roadblock.
 She says that Nong Toom advised her to stop taking them around a week before the fight in order to feel stronger.
 Unfortunately, she had the opposite experience.
 Instead, she felt that all her energy had been sapped.
 On top of that, she described experiencing dissociation two days before the fight and being unable to focus.
 “I just wasn’t really there”, she said.

 When asked how she feels about having to fight men, Tara says “I do think it’s unfair, but if I have to do it, I might as well use it to my advantage and get noticed”.
-She also adds that she’s doubtful she’ll ever be able to go pro, at least in the UK.
+As a nod to this, Tara titled her fight video ‘man vs. woman fight in Thailand’ on YouTube.
+She says she’s doubtful she’ll ever be able to go pro, at least in the UK.
 Instead, she plans to “have an amateur career fighting women in the UK and then fight men in Thailand”.
 She explains that trans women can get sanctioned fights against cis women in the UK with certain associations.
 That includes the British Kickboxing Council, which told her that it follows the IOC guidelines, requiring athletes to have had testosterone levels under 10 nmol/L for at least 12 months prior to competition.

 Tara returned to the UK shortly after her fight, but doesn’t plan to stay there for long.
 She doesn’t exactly feel tied down there.
 She’s been squatting in London on-and-off since she was 20, having first travelled there from Bristol to join an Occupy London protest, and staying to join the resistance.
 She describes being enamoured by the scene, taking part in activism against fascism, and inviting local homeless people to stay in empty buildings around the city.
 “We were evicted every two weeks by the police”, she said.
 One protest she joined at Hyde Park in 2017 turned her life upside down.
 After a physical altercation with a 60-year-old ‘trans-exclusionary radical feminist’ who was filming her and other protesters, Tara was taken to court and charged with assault.
 She was vilified by the media as a ‘trans-identified male’, a ‘granny basher’ and a ‘violent misogynist’.
 The trial and media coverage sparked a wave of transphobic harassment, and she cites this as the cause of her subsequent drug addiction.
 “They tried to ruin my life, and in trying to cope with it all, I developed a speed problem”, she said.